Understanding Your Wallets

 | Total Equity | Available Balance + Reserved Balance |

-Total Equity reflects your Binary Wallet only.
-It does not include your Main Wallet or Vault Wallet balances.
+Total Equity reflects your Trading Wallet only.
+It does not include your Deposit Wallet or Vault Wallet balances.

 How Funds Flow Between Wallets